qlik-oss/core-website/docs/recipes/core.md

 ## What is Core

 The core project demonstrates how to deploy Frontira using different orchestration tools.
-The purpose is to simplyfy and help you get started with, and build upon Frontira.
+The purpose is to simplify and help you get started with, and build upon Frontira.

 ### Orchestration tools

-We demostrate how to get up and running with Docker Swarm and Kubernetes.
+We demonstrate how to get up and running with Docker Swarm and Kubernetes.

 ## What services does Core consists of?